serpent-os/serpentos.com/content/en/blog/end-of-year-summary/index.md

 We now have a version-agnostic "stone" crate that is more efficient at reading packages than our original D code.
 In addition, it benefits from the memory safety promises of Rust.

-!!! info "Recap: What is moss?"
+{{< alert title="What is moss?" >}}
   moss aims to **feel** like a traditional package manager while offering features typically only found in tools like [ostree](https://github.com/ostreedev/ostree).
 It is still *package* based and offers the same level of granularity and composition as classic package managers while still managing to offer full OS deduplication, offline rollbacks and atomic updates.

   At a *technical level*, we have a custom binary package format that focuses on read performance, deduplication, strong types and error reduction.
   Every operation in moss creates an entirely new filesystem tree composed of **hard links** to content addressable storage (Hash-based) which is then "promoted" by swapping the host `/usr` with the staging tree using the `renameat2` system call.
 Phew!

+{{< /alert >}}

 #### Virtual filesystem management

 OK, lets look at the problem: Every transaction in moss requires us to generate a new staging tree containing all of the directories and files for the
 `/usr` tree, using hard links, from content addressable storage.
 As one might expect, creating tens of thousands of new nodes is really, really slow!

-To alleviate this issue we created a [:material-github: vfs](https://github.com/serpent-os/moss-rs/tree/main/crates/vfs) crate in moss to optimise *how* we construct each transaction tree:
+To alleviate this issue we created a [vfs](https://github.com/serpent-os/moss-rs/tree/main/crates/vfs) crate in moss to optimise *how* we construct each transaction tree:

  - Organise all incoming registered paths into a specific order